theolivenbaum/resin/README.md

 When Resin is not faster than Lucene, most of the times it's because it hasn't yet been optimized nor has it been micro-optimized for that particular scenario ;).
 If you have a scenario where you feel Resin should do better, this is important to me.
 Let me know.

-## Deeply influenced, but not based on a java port
+## Deeply influenced by but not based on a java port
-Five years ago the .net community created a search engine, Lucene 3.0.3, that we are still using today.
+Five years ago the .net community created the search engine, Lucene 3.0.3, we are still using today.

-Who could use a modern and powerful search engine based on sound mathematics that's extensible and built on Core, though?
+Who could use a modern and powerful search engine based on sound mathematics that's open source, extensible and built on Core, though?

 ## Philosophy

-There shall be nothing in its architecture and infrastructure nor anything in the platform it was built upon that prohibits Resin from being the fastest and most precise search engine on the planet.
+There shall be nothing in its architecture and infrastructure nor anything in the platform it was built on that stops Resin from being the fastest and most precise search engine on the planet.

 ## Stable API and file format in RC3
 Resin's API and file format should be considered unstable until release candidate 3.
 Coming features are indexing support for IComparable instead of just strings, improved compression of documents by representing them as tries, and updates/merges of documents.